olafk/healthcheck/README.md

 Collecting a few ideas that could go into UI features:

+* Get rid of the <table> based layout to begin with
-* Run healthchecks in background (scheduled) - this enables long running processes to run as well
+* Run healthchecks in background (scheduled) - this enables long running processes to run as well (see remark about locale though)
 * Filter/Sort results by category/result
+* Activate/Deactivate certain categories (e.g. ignore demo-related healthchecks with released security) or pick individual checks to run and blacklist completely.
+* Selectively un-ignore filters (e.g. show ignored ones without unignoring them)
 * Selectively run individual filters or categories (especially when long running checks are implemented, that are meant to run in the background)